Garihanna Jean-Louis

-Garihanna Jean-Louis (born September 20, 1989) is a Haitian-Canadian writer, comedian and actress.
+Garihanna Jean-Louis (born September 20, 1989) is a Haitian-Canadian comedian,actress and writer.
 She is the first Black female comedian to graduate from l’École nationale de l’humour in Montreal, Québec, Canada.

 Early life

 Born in Montreal in 1989, Garihanna Jean-Louis went back and forth between Montreal and Haiti for most of her early life.

 At age 5, she moved to Haiti.

 At age 15, she returned to Montreal without her family due to the political instability, namely the 2004 Haitian coup d'état.

 Still a teenager, Jean-Louis went back to Haiti after becoming frustrated with all the prejudices she faced.

 At age 18, her mother and sister were kidnapped.
 This kidnapping lasted 3 days and was by a perpetrator that the family knew.
 They ended up being unharmed, but the ordeal was enough to have her parents force her to go back to Montreal permanently.